-If a fire occurs together with a leakage of HP, the HP decomposition and oxygen production will increase the intensity in burning.
+If a fire occurs together with a leakage of hydrogen peroxide, the hydrogen peroxide decomposition and oxygen production will increase the intensity in burning.
 This increase will be translated into a greater fire growth and higher flame temperatures than if there were no oxidant present.
 An acceptable compromise for the estimation of this effect would be:

-- a 50% increase in the flame height

-- an increase of up to 100% in the surface emissive power of the flame to a maximum of $\sim 250 \text{ kw/m}^2$.
+- a 50% increase in the flame height - an increase of up to 100% in the surface emissive power of the flame to a maximum of ~250 kw/m.